mwiens91/sm64-route-optimizer/README.md

   Quick" and use the cannon on the fourth star "Find the 8 Red Coins" and fifth star "Mario Wings to the Sky", you'd set the second star as a prerequisite for the fourth and fifth stars.
-Deciding which star to open a cannon on is unfortunately something you need to experiment with.
+Deciding which star to open the cannon on is unfortunately something you need to experiment with.
 It will take some trial and error.
-For instance, in the above example, the second star "Footrace with Koopa the Quick" takes a long time, and you're likely better off opening the cannon on a different star
+For instance, in the above example, the second star "Footrace with Koopa the Quick" takes a long time, so you're better off skipping it and opening the cannon on a different star

 > [!IMPORTANT]
-> 100 coin combined stars must not be included in prerequisite
-> relationships.
-The program assumes that all 100 coin combined stars
-> share the same prerequisite relationships as the regular course stars
+> 100 coin combined stars share the same prerequisite relationships as
-> they are combined with.
+> the regular course stars they are combined with.
+Don't include them
+> directly in prerequisite relationships: use the base stars instead!

 ## Algorithm

+First, we make a useful definition: a **special star** is a star which is a prerequisite or has an alternative star[^alternative-stars].
 The optimization algorithm works in two steps.
-In the first step, we exhaustively partition "special stars" into being included in or excluded from a route; in the second step, we add the fastest non-special stars to each partial route until a total of 70 stars are reached.
-Special stars are stars which are prerequisites or have alternative stars.[^alternative-stars] We keep track of the fastest route and return the best one.
-The algorithm has a time complexity of
-$\mathcal{O}(3^n)$, where $n$ is the number of regular course stars and castle stars which are also special stars.
+In the first step, we exhaustively partition special stars into being included in or excluded from a route.
+In the second step, we add the fastest non-special stars to each partition until a total of 70 stars are reached.
+We keep track of the fastest route and return the best one.
+The algorithm has a time complexity of $\mathcal{O}(3^n)$, where $n$ is the number of special stars that not 100 coin combined stars (so they're regular course stars and castle stars).

 [^alternative-stars]: Alternative stars come from 100 coin combined stars being alternatives to the regular course stars they are combined